A few New Mexico passerine birds: Families A-F

 Western Tanager (Piranga ludoviciana)

 The breeding male's colorful plumage includes a contrast between the bright yellow front and dark back.
-The females are less colorful, and can be rather drab (translation: they're much better camouflaged).
+The females are less colorful, and can be rather drab (translation: they're much better camouflaged than the males).
+Females can have a slight reddish blush to the plumage on the fronts of their heads.

 Summer Tanager (Piranga rubra)